-The consensus is we're currently in the beginning of a recession that will last until at least the middle of next year - a recession that will look much more like the recession of 1981-1982 than the two less severe ones we've had more recently.
+The consensus is we're currently in the beginning of a recession that will last until at least the middle of next year - a recession that will look much more like the recession of 1981-1982 than the two we've had more recently.

-As the market came crashing down in early October, Wachovia Senior Economist Mark Vitner predicted during an panel discussion on the economy at the American Trucking Associations' annual meeting that a soft freight market will be further impacted by the credit crunch, causing businesses to pull back on production and freight demand.
+During an panel discussion on the economy at the American Trucking Associations' annual meeting, as the market came crashing down in early October, Wachovia Senior Economist Mark Vitner predicted that a soft freight market will be further impacted by the credit crunch, causing businesses to pull back on production and freight demand.
 He predicted a "long, hard recession through 2008 and throughout 2009 that could be the worst in 25 years," noting he had revised earlier estimates of growth downward 2 percent.

-ATA Chief Economist Bob Costello summed up the freight situation, saying that the first half of 2008 wasn't "absolutely terrible," but he said it will get worse before it gets better.
-Fleets are in for more woe, compounding the business failures that already have seen 1,905 fleets fail in the first half of this year.
+ATA Chief Economist Bob Costello summed up the freight situation, saying that the first half of 2008 wasn't "absolutely terrible," but he said it would get worse before it got better, implying that fleets are in for more woe, compounding the business failures that already have seen 1,905 fleets fail in the first half of this year.
+"They will get worse before they get better," he said.
 "It all depends on how long it will take to get credit flowing."

 Bill Witte, director of the Center for Econometric Model Research, Truck, Rail & Intermodal Freight and Transportation Environment, said the predictions of even a couple of weeks earlier for a slow but positive GDP growth of around 1.8 percent had been downgraded to projections of a recession of 1.2 percent, with rising unemployment and the loss of 2 million jobs before the economy starts to turn around.
 In fact, said Witte, there's every indication that we will have at least four quarters of negative growth, indicating not only a recession but one that will be relatively long-lasting.
 It could rival the recession of 1981-1982, he said, deeper and longer lasting than either of the two more recent ones.